-Under the organization’s influenza vaccination policy, faculty, staff, students and volunteers must receive their annual flu vaccination by December 1st of each year Employees may submit a request for a religious or medical exemption by November 1st each year.
+Under the organization’s influenza vaccination policy, faculty, staff, students and volunteers must receive their annual vaccine by Dec.
+1, 2021 or receive an approved exemption or declination.
+This includes all employees who work remotely.
 Those with an approved exemption or declination will be required to wear a mask in patient care areas for the entire flu season.
-Members of bargaining agreement should refer to their union contracts and/or memoranda of understanding pertaining to flu vaccinations for additional information.
-Exemption and/or declination requests must be submitted each year.

 Members of AFSCME, BMETs of the Skilled Trades Union, IUOE and UMPNC unions should refer to their union contracts and/or memoranda of understanding pertaining to flu vaccinations for additional information that applies to each of the respective unions.